Setting up a bot application

 Now that you've installed Node, discord.js, and hopefully a linter, you're almost ready to start coding!
 The next step you need to take is setting up an actual Discord bot application via Discord's website.

-- Click on the "Create an application" button.
+- Click on the "New Application" button.

 You should see a page like this: